Hearts of Fencing

 Hearts of Fencing (當四葉草碰上劍尖時) is a 2003 television drama on Hong Kong station Television Broadcasts Limited.
 The series, targeted at an audience of teenagers and young adults, focused on the lives of students from an international school, with a heavy theme of fencing.

 Description

 A group of high school students, bonded by dreams, interests, and friendship, encounter a series of events.
 Through laughter and tears, they're brought closer together, helping each other through the best and worst moments.

 Years ago, Song Ngai High School was the alma mater of the Four Legendary Fencers.
 They won every fencing challenge and was supposed to bring fame to the seemingly unremarkable private school.
 However, the day before the fencing finals, the Four disappeared.

-With the new school year, Lam Lam, Ching Ching, Man Man, Miu Miu, and 13 Mui are joining together to restore the long-forgotten school magazine, and the Fencing Club is the talk of the town once again with its new promising members: Ah Lok, Don, Ah Yat, and Ah Lung.
+With the new school year, Lam Lam, Ching Ching, Man Man, Miu Miu, and 13 Mui are joining to restore the long-forgotten school magazine, and the Fencing Club is the talk of the town once again with its new promising members: Ah Lok, Don, Ah Yat, and Ah Lung.
 With the collision of both groups and various personalities, love interests and relationships burst forth.